-Polish your manuscript: Make sure the document is clear and convincing with (1) correct grammar, syntax, punctuation, and consistent style; and (2) compelling flow, structure, and logic.
+You get: A clearer and convincing manuscript with (1) good grammar, appropriate syntax and punctuation, and consistent style; and (2) compelling flow and structure, and logic.

-Native and non-native writers alike will benefit from having a professional, reliable, and sympathetic copyeditor review your work before submission or publication.
+All writers can benefit from having a professional, reliable, and sympathetic copyeditor review your work before submission or publication.

 [ Read this first if you’re not sure whether you need copyediting or proofreading. ]

 You can choose from copyediting and line editing.
 Sometimes the distinction between the two isn’t so clear-cut, in which case, you can tell me which side you lean towards 🙂

 Copyediting is mostly about cleaning up the text so it’s ready for the designer to prepare the layout.
 (CIEP calls this a “technical” level of copyediting.)

 Even if your document isn’t going to a designer, you can think of copyediting as the final clean-up: making sure styles and formatting are applied consistently following the specified style and fine-tuning the sentences.

 Line editing goes a bit deeper than copyediting.
 This is where I help you identify areas to work on to make sure your messages are clear and your paper is logical and convincing.
 (CIEP calls this a “structural” level of copyediting.)